JackLich10/gamezoneR/README.md

 devtools::install_github(repo = "JackLich10/gamezoneR")
 ```

+## Getting started

+For a quick introduction to the package, visit the Intro to `gamezoneR` [article](https://jacklich10.github.io/gamezoneR/articles/intro-to-gamezoneR.html).

 ## Documentation

-For more information on the package and function reference, please see the `gamezoneR` [documentation](https://jacklich10.github.io/gamezoneR/).
+For more information on the package and function reference, please see the `gamezoneR` [documentation](https://jacklich10.github.io/gamezoneR/index.html).

 ## Code of Conduct